If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Why a clinician might choose one over the other

-The choice follows a person's pattern of mood episodes.
+The choice follows a person's pattern of mood episodes, their tolerance for monitoring, and their side effect priorities.

 The bottom line

-Lithium is the broad benchmark mood stabilizer with the strongest evidence, including for suicide prevention.
-Lamotrigine is especially good for bipolar depression and is often easier to tolerate.
+Lithium is the broad benchmark mood stabilizer with the strongest evidence, including for treating mania and for reducing suicide risk, and it asks for regular blood monitoring.
+Lamotrigine is especially good for preventing bipolar depression, is relatively weight-neutral, and is often easier to tolerate, with no routine blood-level monitoring but a slow, careful start.
 Neither is simply better.
-The choice depends on a person's pattern of mood episodes, and it is made with a prescriber.
+The choice depends on a person's pattern of mood episodes and what fits their life, and it is made with a prescriber.

 Sources